olebole/irafdoc/doc/crutil.cosmicrays.rst

   <p>
   Once the list of cosmic ray candidates has been created and a threshold for the flux ratio established (by the parameter <i>fluxratio</i>, by the
-  <tt>"training"</tt> method, or by using the graphics cursor in the interactive plot)
+  <span style="font-family: monospace;">"training"</span> method, or by using the graphics cursor in the interactive plot)
   the pixels with ratios below the threshold are replaced in the output by the average of the four neighboring pixels (with the second strongest pixel in the detection window excluded if it is one of these pixels).
 Additonal